agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

   </tr>
 </table>

 A test set of 1k images were selected from the original dataset to test the models obtained in this run.
 The training metrics, bellow, shows that after 100 epochs the learning seems to reach the plateau.
-This seems reasanable taking into account that after 100 epochs the model was already seen all the dataset (100x200=20k images).
-This also match with the increase at the adversarial loss at the epoch 100.
+However, in comparison with the other model, the training and validation loss at the generator are less.
+In addition, the difference between the SSIM of the T1 and T2, seems less than the other model, which might indicate that the cycle consistency is better in this model.

 <p align="center">
   <img src="https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/docs/EvaluacionTraining_10k_Optimized.svg" alt="Trainig Metrics">
 </p>

-From the figure it is visible that learning model reach a steady stay, therefore to get the model with the best weights, the best 10 models were analized based on the SSIM and PSNR computed from the test set.
-On the following image you can see the 4 best models.
+The figure  demonstrates that the learning model has achieved a stable state at epoch 100 aprox.
+Hence, in order to obtain the model with optimal weights, we analyzed the top 10 models based on the SSIM and PSNR calculated from the test set.
+In the image below, you can view the top four models.

 <p align="https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/docs/EvaluacionMetrics_10k_Optimized.svg" alt="Trainig Metrics" height="400"  width="400">
 </p>